dtomlinson91/ck3_take_vows/README.md

 - The character must be your child.
 - The character must be aged 15 or younger.
-- The character cannot be married (but they can be bethrothed).
+- The character cannot be married (but they can be betrothed).
 - The character cannot be your heir.
 - The character cannot already be a monk.